Research shows that 35% of adults are now switching to home working in the US. Home working has become increasingly popular in the last five years.

 Make time for rest, exercise, hobbies and spending quality time with friends and family members.
 Set a cut-off point for making and receiving work-related calls and emails.

 More and more people are working from home.
-There are numerous advantages, but it can be difficult to get used to being at home if you’re moving from an office.
+There are numerous advantages such as escaping the commute, but it can be difficult to get used to being at home if you’re moving from an office.
 To maximize productivity, set up a dedicated workspace, customize your work area and take inspiration from previous workplaces.

 Implement a routine that enables you to work efficiently and enjoy a healthy work-life balance and make sure you have everything you need before you begin.
 Set up your office, test out the workspace and make sure you are comfortable.